 - Good system management starts with good preventive maintenance (PM) procedures and record keeping.
 This can be done during maintenance programs such as fertilizer or chemical applications where irrigation is required, or the heads can be brought on-line for a few seconds and observed for proper operation. - Maintaining a system is more than just fixing heads.
 It also includes documenting system- and maintenance-related details so that potential problems can be addressed before expensive repairs are needed.
-It also provides a basis for evaluating renovation or replacement options.

-- Be proactive; if the system requires frequent repairs, it is necessary to determine why these failures are occurring. - Pipe failures may be caused not only by material failure, but also by problems with the pump station. - Wiring problems could be caused by corrosion, rodent damage, or frequent lightning or power surges. - Control tubing problems could result from poor filtration.
+It also provides a basis for evaluating renovation or replacement options. - Be proactive; if the system requires frequent repairs, it is necessary to determine why these failures are occurring. - Pipe failures may be caused not only by material failure, but also by problems with the pump station. - Wiring problems could be caused by corrosion, rodent damage, or frequent lightning or power surges. - Control tubing problems could result from poor filtration.

-- System checks and routine maintenance on pumps, valves, programs, fittings, and sprinklers should follow the manufacturer's recommendations. - The system should be inspected routinely for proper operation by checking computer logs and visually inspecting the pump station, remote controllers, and irrigation heads. - A visual inspection should be carried out for leaks, misaligned or inoperable heads, and chronic wet or dry spots, so that adjustments can be made or replaced. - Flush irrigation lines regularly to minimize emitter clogging.
+- Follow the manufacturer's recommendations for system checks and routine maintenance on pumps, valves, programs, fittings, and sprinklers. - Inspect the system routinely for proper operation by checking computer logs and visually inspecting the pump station, remote controllers, and irrigation heads. - Inspect the system visually for leaks, misaligned or inoperable heads, and chronic wet or dry spots, so that adjustments can be made or replaced. - Flush irrigation lines regularly to minimize emitter clogging.
 To reduce sediment buildup, make flushing part of a regular maintenance schedule.
-If fertigating, prevent microbial growth by flushing all fertilizer from the lateral lines before shutting down the irrigation system. - Clean and maintain filtration equipment. - Systems must be observed in operation at least weekly.
+If fertigating, prevent microbial growth by flushing all fertilizer from the lateral lines before shutting down the irrigation system. - Clean and maintain filtration equipment. - Observe systems in operation at least weekly.
 This process detects controller or communication failures, stuck or misaligned heads, and clogged or broken nozzles. - Check filter operations frequently.
-An unusual increase in the amount of debris may indicate problems with the water source. - Even under routine conditions, keeping filters operating properly prolongs the life of an existing system and reduces pumping costs. - Keep records of filter changes, as this could be an early sign of system corrosion, well problems, or declining irrigation water quality. - Application/distribution efficiencies should be checked annually.
+An unusual increase in the amount of debris may indicate problems with the water source.

+- Keep filters operating properly, even under routine conditions.
+This prolongs the life of an existing system and reduces pumping costs. - Keep records of filter changes, as this could be an early sign of system corrosion, well problems, or declining irrigation water quality. - Check application/distribution efficiencies annually.
 Conduct a periodic professional irrigation audit at least once every five years.
 Implement a PM program to replace worn components before they waste fertilizer, chemicals, and water. - Document equipment run-time hours. - Ensure that all lubrication, overhauls, and other preventive maintenance are completed according to the manufacturer's schedule. - Monitor pump station power consumption.
 Monthly bills should be monitored over time to detect a possible increase in power usage.
 Compare the power used with the amount of water pumped.
 Requiring more power to pump the same amount of water may indicate a problem with the pump motor(s), control valves, or distribution system.
-Quarterly checks of amperage by qualified pump personnel may more accurately indicate increased power usage and thus potential problems.

-- Monitor and record the amount of water being applied, including system usage and rainfall.
+Quarterly checks of amperage by qualified pump personnel may more accurately indicate increased power usage and thus potential problems. - Monitor and record the amount of water being applied, including system usage and rainfall.
 By tracking this information, you can identify areas where minor adjustments can improve performance.
 Not only is this information essential in identifying places that would benefit from a renovation, but it is also needed to compute current operating costs and compare possible future costs after a renovation. - Document and periodically review the condition of infrastructure (such as pipes, wires, and fittings).